NethServer/nethsecurity-ui/CONTRIBUTING.md

 #### Podman development container

-This allows you to have a running instance of the container without tying youserf any IDE/Editor.
+This allows you to have a running instance of the container without tying yourself to any IDE/Editor.

 To start the development container, you can just